 The Library subscribes to many thousands of journals and newspapers, most of which are now received electronically.
 We also have a growing collection of electronic books and a Research Repository containing the work produced by our academic staff.
 To find out more see our Journals & E-Resources page.
 If you know the journal or newspaper you want to see, search the Library Catalogue.
 If you're not sure try Summon.

-Our Library Subject Guides contain full details of the resources relevant to your subject.
+Our My Subject - Library Guides contain full details of the resources relevant to your subject.
 We also have an online enquiry service called Ask a Librarian for all your questions about using our resources.
 If you need more help with your study or research, please contact your subject liaison librarian.

 All of our electronic resources support research.
 In addition we have a Research Repository, a Museum of Domestic Design and Architecture and a number of special collections.
 There is also a Library Subject Guide with more detailed help for research staff.